 Bitcoin is the largest cryptocurrency coin in the world by market capitalization.
 It commands a significant portion of the trading volume and attention in the crypto space.
 To calculate Bitcoin dominance, one must first compute the market capitalization of all the existing cryptocurrencies (including Bitcoin).
 Bitcoin dominance is the ratio between the market cap of Bitcoin to the entire cryptocurrency market.

-In 2009-2010, when Bitcoin was the only cryptocurrency, its dominance was closer to 100%.
+In 2009-2010, when Bitcoin was the only cryptocurrency and you could not purchase altcoins, its dominance was closer to 100%.
 However, Bitcoin dominance reduced significantly with the launch of new cryptocurrencies.
 The launch of new cryptocurrencies relates to the increase in IEO/ICOs that started after the introduction of Ethereum and the ERC-20 token standard.

 Does Bitcoin Dominance Have Any Drawbacks?